Home / OMSAS Application Guide / OMSAS – University of Ottawa

 We accept applications from students in good standing who will have successfully completed at least 3 years of full-time studies (5 courses per term each year) in any undergraduate program leading to a university bachelor’s degree.

-• Note: An academic year consists of 2 regular terms – fall and winter (September to April).
+• An academic year consists of 2 regular terms – fall and winter (September to April).

 • Any year with fewer than 4 courses per term will not count as a full-time year of study.